-Each of our executive officers participating in the 2022 Executive Bonus Plan was assigned a target annual cash bonus opportunity, the amount of which was calculated as a percentage of his or her base salary.
-In March 2021, the compensation committee reviewed the target annual cash bonus opportunities of our executive officers, taking into consideration a competitive market analysis prepared by its compensation consultant, the recommendations of our CEO (except with respect to his own target annual cash bonus opportunity), and the other factors described above.
-Following this review, the compensation committee determined to maintain the annual cash bonus opportunities for our CEO, Founder and Vice Chairman, COO and CSO at their levels for the fiscal year ended January 31, 2022.
-The target annual cash bonus opportunity for our CFO was increased by 50% upon his appointment to CFO in order to (i) help ensure retention, (ii) maintain relative parity in compensation among our executive officers, and (iii) ensure consistency with the general guideline established by our compensation committee of targeting total direct compensation for our executive officers at the 50th percentile of the market, based on our peer group.
-The target annual cash bonus opportunities of the named executive officers for the fiscal year ended January 31, 2022, were as follows:
+Each of our executive officers participating in the 2023 Executive Bonus Plan was assigned a target annual cash bonus opportunity, the amount of which was calculated as a percentage of his or her base salary.
+In March 2022, the compensation committee reviewed the target annual cash bonus opportunities of our executive officers, taking into consideration a competitive market analysis prepared by its compensation consultant, the recommendations of our CEO (except with respect to his own target annual cash bonus opportunity), and the other factors described above.
+Following this review, the compensation committee determined to maintain the annual cash bonus opportunities for our CEO, Founder and Vice Chairman, CFO, CSO, and Former COO at their levels for the fiscal year ended January 31, 2023.Our CTO's target annual cash bonus opportunity was determined through an arm's-length negotiation in connection with his initial appointment in March 2022.
+The target annual cash bonus opportunities of the named executive officers for the fiscal year ended January 31, 2023, were as follows: